benckx/useful-video-scripts/README.md

 * ffmpeg
 * mencoder

+    sudo apt install ffmpeg mencoder

-## Add bin to the path
+## Add to PATH (optional)

-If you want to be able to use the tool from your terminal and from any location, add the following line at the end of your `.bashrc` or you `.zshrc` (change the location to match the location where you downloaded this repository):
+It's possible to use the scripts from the terminal by adding the following line at the end of `.bashrc` or `.zshrc`  (change the location to match the location where you downloaded this repository):

     export PATH=$PATH:~/projects/useful-video-scripts